Aethylred/dynaguppy/README.md

     $ puppet agent -t
     ```

+There are a number of tasks in the Gitlab server's manifest that can time out or not run reliably on poor network connections.
+They will often resolve over a number of puppet run.

 The Gitlab server should be up and running on HTTPS as the default web site.

 # Role and Profile